chart21/Verification-of-Outsourced-Object-Detection/README.md

 <strong>Note:</strong> If you are using the pre-trained yolov4 then make sure that line 14 remains <strong>coco.names</strong>.

 ### YOLOv4 Using Tensorflow (tf, .pb model)
-To implement YOLOv4 using TensorFlow, first we convert the .weights into the corresponding TensorFlow model files and then run the model.
+To implement YOLOv4 using TensorFlow, first, we convert the .weights into the corresponding TensorFlow model files and then run the model.

 #### Convert darknet weights to tensorflow
 ##### yolov4